Sarah Mortensen: Spain

 Mortensen started the 2023–24 season in Spain with Cab Estepona of the Liga Femenina Challenge, where she averaged 5.0 points in 11 games.
 She left the team in mid December 2023.

 Iceland

 In January 2024, Mortensen signed with Grindavík of the Icelandic Úrvalsdeild kvenna.
 In her debut, she scored 25 points in 27 minutes.
 In 17 games, she averaged 19.5 points, 10.3 rebounds, 1.9 assists and 1.6 steals per game.

 Poland

 Mortensen joined Katarzynki Toruń of the Polish Basket Liga Kobiet for the 2024–25 season.
 In 21 games, he averaged 9.5 points, 5.0 rebounds and 1.0 steals per game.

-Return to Australia
+Australia and Greece

 Mortensen re-joined the Cockburn Cougars for the 2025 NBL1 West season.
 She was named to the All-NBL1 West First Team for the second time.
 She helped the team reach the NBL1 West Grand Final, where they defeated the Warwick Senators 91–71 to win the championship behind Mortensen's team-high 18 points.
 At the 2025 NBL1 National Finals, she was named to the All-Star Five.

+For the 2025–26 season, Mortensen joined AO Amyntas of the Greek Women's Basketball League.

+Mortensen joined the East Perth Eagles for the 2026 NBL1 West season.
+On 20 June 2026, she recorded a triple-double with 11 points, 13 rebounds and 10 assists in an 89–80 win over the Rockingham Flames.
+She was named to the All-NBL1 West Second Team.

+New Zealand

+On 26 August 2026, Mortensen signed with the Mainland Pouākai of the Tauihi Basketball Aotearoa in New Zealand for the 2026 season.